-The new stimulus law provides $350 billion in SBA loans to help small businesses-including those in the signs, graphics and visual communications industry-weather the storm during these difficult times.
+Congress enacted two stimulus laws which provided over $700 billion in SBA loans to help small businesses-including those in the signs, graphics and visual communications industry-weather the storm during these difficult times.
 Visit signs.org/bcrc-cares to learn more about resources for:

 Deferred Tax Payments

 U.S. Department of the Treasury and IRS issued guidance on deferring tax payments.

 The U.S. Department of Labor has announced new guidance on unemployment insurance flexibilities during the COVID-19 outbreak (March 12, 2020).
 Businesses should check with your state’s unemployment insurance program regarding the rules in your state (March 12, 2020).

 The National Association of Manufacturers offers a comprehensive COVID-19 Map of State Resources.